 The full sketch is available from my code repository.

-In the next installment, the rig gets used for experiments.
+In the next instalment, the rig gets used for experiments.